NancyQuris/CS3243-team-project/README.md

 # AI poker player

 ## project description
 An AI poker player agent that plays Limit Texas Hold’em was built for this project.
-The implementation adopted reniforcement learning to enable the agent to act based on hand strength and opponent behaviour.
+The implementation adopted reinforcement learning to enable the agent to act based on hand strength and opponent behaviour.
 The detailed implementation, performance and discussion could be found in the [project report](https://github.com/NancyQuris/CS3243-team-project/blob/master/project%20report.pdf).

 This project is one of the module assignments for [CS3243: Introduction to Artificial Intelligence](https://nusmods.com/modules/CS3243/introduction-to-artificial-intelligence).